agathoklisx/libved/README.md

      was destined to do, as such the only you can do is to pray to got the whole things right

+   - in the early days i coded some state machines without even knowing that were actually state machines ( a lot of functions with states and switch and goto statements; very fragile code that seems to work properly though (minus the edge cases :))), and it was a couple of days ago, i actually realized that really this code was a state machine (but not properly implemented).

+   - and a lot of goto's

    It is published of course for recording reasons and a personal one.

    The original purpose was to record the development process so it could be useful as